jrich8573/blog/_posts/2020-11-03-welcome-to-nadeblg.markdown

 tags: intro
 image: /assets/article_images/2014-08-29-welcome-to-jekyll/desktop.JPG
 ---
+Thank you for stopping by.
+The page is still underconstruction :construction:.
+Please check down next week for our first post!

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].

 {% highlight js %}